Why use groups?

 The setting 'Select members from cohort' lists all cohorts which users enrolled on the current course are part of.
 The number in brackets is the number of users enrolled on the course in that cohort.

 The 'Ignore users in groups' checkbox should be ticked to only select group members from users that are NOT already in a group in the course.

-The 'Include only active enrolments' checkbox provides the option to choose whether to include suspended users in groups.
+in Moodle 3.1!
+In Moodle 3.1 onwards, the 'Include only active enrolments' checkbox provides the option to choose whether to include suspended users in groups.
 The checkbox is only displayed to users with the capability to view suspended users.